Explore by Topic

 Unfortunately, a lot of retailers still use spreadsheets for their demand forecasting.
 While spreadsheets can be useful for a lot of things, they have a more difficult time incorporating historical data required for prediction.

-Having this kind of information can be useful to optimise supply chain practices.
-It can also help you identify potential problems faster, whether that’s a supplier with illegal hiring practices or a partner whose factories could be taken offline for weeks due to a major hurricane.
+Having this kind of information can be useful to optimize supply chain practices.
+It can also help you identify potential problems faster, whether that’s a supplier with illegal labor practices or a partner whose factories could be taken offline for weeks due to a major hurricane.

 It’s been one of the biggest lessons of the past few years: Relying on just one or two suppliers for an essential step in your supply chain might be more efficient, but if there’s an unexpected crisis — like a pandemic-related lockdown or a natural disaster — it could be enough to drastically slow or even shut down your supply chain.